-The biggest question mark on Penn State’s campus this time of the year is usually which flavor of ice cream to have from The Creamery.
+The biggest question on the Penn State campus this time of the year is usually which flavor of ice cream to have at The Creamery.

-But instead of downing two scoops of Peachy Paterno, the head honcho for the Nittany Lions has to be feeling far from peachy with still no decision on a starting quarterback and just over two weeks to go before the season opener versus Youngstown State.
+But instead of downing two scoops of Peachy Paterno, the head honcho for the Nittany Lions has to be feeling far from peachy.
+There’s still no decision on a starting quarterback with just over two weeks to go before the season opener versus Youngstown State.

 Still, this doesn’t mean that there aren’t plenty of options at the quarterback position for Penn State.
 In fact, this is arguably the most talented bunch in years.

-With four talented candidates still in play, it’s not the lack of options that’s the issue – and there are a few other factors that can clear this thing right up – and push Penn State towards a “Decision” that would make LeBron James jealous.
+With four talented candidates in play, it’s not the lack of options that’s the issue.
+There are also a few key factors that can clear this thing right up.
+Each should push Penn State towards a “Decision” that would make LeBron James jealous.

 First, let’s take a look at the candidates:

 Kevin Newsome (6’ 3” 217 lb., Chatham, VA, Sophomore)

 He’s the most “experienced” of the bunch, but still only managed limited action in 2009, going 8-11 for 66 yards.
 Newsome is mobile and elusive – listed with an unofficial 40-time of 4.57 (via Rivals.com).
 While a highly touted four-star prospect, Newsome is still an inexperienced QB that failed to seize the job during the Blue-White spring game.
 In fact, while Newsome showed his speed and mobility, he was painfully erratic when passing the ball – particularly downfield, where he missed multiple targets by 10-plus yards.

 Matthew McGloin (6’1″ 209 lb., Scranton, PA, Sophomore)